innobead/simpledi-rs/README.md

 ## What is simpledi-rs?

-A simple DI (Dependency Injection) singleton object storage for providing thread-safe shared object management.
+A simple DI (Dependency Injection) singleton object store for thread-safe shared object management.

 ## Getting Started